LeeyaD/rb120/prep_interview.md

 * serves as a way for us to expose information about the state of our class

-### ENCAPSULATION (08)
+### ENCAPSULATION
-Hiding certain data/functionality of an object by making it unavailable to access and/or change from the outside without explicit intention.

-* Encapsulation in object oriented programming is the grouping of data into objects while making that data unavailable to other parts of a codebase.
+* the grouping of data/functionality into objects while making that data unavailable to access and/or change from other parts of a codebase without explicit intention.
-* to say that we have encapsulated data is to say that we have hidden the state and behaviors of an object from the rest of the codebase.
-To say that we are hiding data is to say that we are making that data inaccessible from the rest of the program, which also protects that data from unintentional manipulation.
-* Ruby uses the concept of access control to restrict and open access to the methods that allow one to retrieve and manipulate data within an object.
-* In Ruby, methods are public unless explicitly declared to be private or protected.
-* It also demonstrates how we can encapsulate methods
-* Like private methods, protected methods can only be invoked from within the class, but unlike private methods they can be invoked on both self and other objects of the same class.
 * Encapsulating data into objects has two chief benefits:
-1. It protects data from unintentional manipulation.
-In other words, in order to change data within an object there must be obvious intention behind doing so.
-It also means that we can restrict the way in which data is manipulated, so as to prevent it from being manipulated arbitrarily.
+1. It protects data from unintentional manipulation by making methods where the intent is obvious
 2. It allows us to hide complex operations while leaving a simple public interface to interact with those more complex operations.
+* Encapsulation is implemented in 2 ways:
+1. Thru the types of methods we create and/or don't create (e.g. `#change_name` over `#name=` or omitting a setter method)
+2. Method Access Control (via *access modifiers*)

 Let’s illustrate these benefits with an example.
 ```ruby
 class Person